How to Get Your Child to Love Reading (Over Screens)

 • Keep a rotation of books in the car

-2. Visit the library — a lot
+2. Visit the library frequently

 Books can be expensive and before you know it, a trip to Barnes and Noble will set you back quite a bit.
 Bookstores are great for browsing new releases or purchasing a favorite book that gets read over and over again, but the library is a mother (and reader’s) best friend.